Skip to main content

 Check the calendar to view course dates and book

-A new pilot resource developed for libraries across the collegiate university provides a single listing of the training - lectures/workshops/1-2-1/asynchronous/in-person - sessions which library staff are involved in for supporting students.
-Updates to the content included in the list are taking place regularly.
-The list contains content for both Undergraduate and Postgraduate students.
+A new pilot resource developed for libraries across the collegiate university provides a single listing of the training sessions which library staff are involved in for supporting students.
+These can take the form of lectures, workshops, 1-2-1's, asynchronous or in-person sessions.
+Updates to the content included in the list take place regularly.
+The list contains content for both undergraduate and postgraduate students.

 Library Study Skills Catalogue